archi-Doc/CrystalData/README.md

     .ConfigureCrystal(context =>
     {
     })
-    .SetupOptions<CrystalizerOptions>((context, options) =>
+    .SetupOptions<CrystalOptions>((context, options) =>
-    {// You can change the root directory of the CrystalData by modifying CrystalizerOptions. context.GetOptions<UnitOptions>(out var unitOptions);// Get the application root directory. if (unitOptions is not null)
+    {// You can change the root directory of the CrystalData by modifying CrystalOptions. context.GetOptions<UnitOptions>(out var unitOptions);// Get the application root directory. if (unitOptions is not null)
         {